How to Paint a Metal Front Door

 When to Call a Professional

 Applying a high-gloss paint can be difficult to do well since the gloss magnifies imperfections.
-Call a professional painter for this.
+Call a professional painter for this, or if the door needs repairs before being painted.
 Pros can also help speed up the process, finishing the job within a day, if needed.